drduh/PC-Engines-APU-Router-Guide/README.md

 # Prepare Debian installer

-Use another computer to prepare an operating system installer.
-I am using Debian 8 "Jessie" to prepare a Debian installer.
+Use another computer to prepare a netboot operating system installer.

 Insert a USB drive.
 Run `dmesg` to identify the disk to use.

-Erase and partition the disk, selecting `FAT16` as the partition type, and make it bootable:
+Erase and partition the disk using `cfdisk`, selecting `FAT16` as the partition type (<4GB in size), and make it bootable:

     $ sudo cfdisk /dev/sdd

 Install the [SYSLINUX bootloader](http://www.syslinux.org/wiki/index.php?title=Install):

     $ sudo syslinux /dev/sdd1

+**Note** If `syslinux` fails with "invalid media signature", install the package `dosfstools` and use `sudo mkfs.fat -F 16 -I /dev/sdd1` to create the proper filesystem.

 Mount the new filesystem (assuming USB disk is `/dev/sdd`):